proteanplanet/Ridgepack/README.md

  All equations solved within this package are currently subject to peer review.
 This code is published as part of the publication policy of the American Geophysical Union.
- Further information on the use of this code is available in the aforementioned paper, and will be released subject to the outcome of the peer review.
+ Further information on the use of this code is available in the aforementioned paper, and will be released subject to the outcome of peer review.

- Version: 1.0 \
+ Code version: 1.0 \
- Authors: Andrew Roberts and Samy Kamal
+ Code authors: Andrew Roberts and Samy Kamal

- Tested with MATLAB version R2017b
+ Code tested with MATLAB version R2017b

  ----------------------------------------------------------------------------------------